Grunts!

 Grunts!
-(1992) is a satiric fantasy novel by British writer Mary Gentle.
-It is set in a basic fantasy world taken from the usual The Lord of the Rings mould, with orcs and elves using magic and typical medieval weaponry, but it plays heavily on black comedy and strong doses of violence and graphic description, frequently depicting scenes "over the top."
+(1992), titled Grunts in at least one edition, is a satiric fantasy novel by British writer Mary Gentle.
+Deviating typical secondary world fantasy genre, conventional elements such as orcs and elves, magic and medieval weaponry are present, but with black comedy and graphic description of violence, frequently depicting scenes "over the top."

 Plot summary

 The story follows a group of orcs who always find themselves on the front lines of battle against the carefully prepared and always triumphant forces of good.
 The orcs decided to organize themselves and fight back.
 As a satire of high fantasy the novel mocks most of the conventions of the genre from using traditional villainous races, orcs, as the protagonists, to having the noble characters have much less than noble motivations and secrets.